stateful/docs.runme.dev/docs/getting-started/vs-code.md

 ### How to open a README file as a markdown file?

-Sometimes, you will want to see the file as a regular markdown file, and you don’t need to disable or uninstall RUNME.
+Sometimes, you will want to see the file as a regular markdown file, and you don’t need to disable or uninstall Runme.
 You can right-click on the file and pick one of the options displayed when clicking Open with.
 You can select the built-in text editor or markdown preview for such cases.

 ![open a README file as a markdown file](../../static/img/open-readme-file.gif)